Cheltenham Friday: History boys

 Log in with your existing Sporting Life, Sky Bet, or Sky Games account.
 If you don't have any of those, it's completely FREE to register!

-“He’s so easy, so straightforward.
-He’s tough, honest, he shows nothing at home.
-He’s not a good work horse but he’s so straightforward, he doesn’t take much work.
-He’s a dream.”
+"He’s such an easy horse, so straightforward, just tough, honest.
+He shows nothing at home, he’s not a good work horse, but he’s so straightforward, doesn’t take much work - he’s a dream.
+He toughed it out and winged the last, and it’s just great.

+“I rode the winner of the Foxhunters here in 2008 [on Amicelli], so to train one here is amazing.
+Josh mainly works on the horse side and is there every day, and I do more with the owners.
+We’ve got 70 in training, with 50 running at any one time, mainly over jumps but some on the Flat too.”

+The winning jockey, Kelly, added: “We went a good gallop throughout and my main instructions were to get a good break.
+We got a lovely breakaway and we were going a good gallop.
+Going down the back we were struggling a touch and I just had to nudge him along but he’s an out and out stayer.
+Thank god he handled that hill well.
+As soon as the gap came he quickened up well and just after jumping the last I thought maybe I will or maybe I won’t but when I got after him he put his head down and galloped really well to the line.

 We are committed in our support of safer gambling.